uditplayz/CodeVerifier/README.md

 ## About the App

-This application was initially created for verifying the entry of people to a farewell party whose names are on the guest list.
+This GUI Based application was initially created for verifying the entry of people to a farewell party whose names are on the guest list.
 It features a basic design and offers two main functionalities:

 Code Generation: You can enter a name and click the "Generate" button.
 This action generates a 4-digit alphanumeric code associated with the name.
 The generated code is saved in the Audit.txt file, along with the name and a serial number.